 A commenter expressed opposition to any extension beyond the current 120-day interval, as he believes that environments associated with conditions of “high humidity” might not have been given due consideration as a part of this rulemaking effort.
 We disagree.
 The data submitted and considered by the FAA in support of the increase in repack intervals represents operations in all atmospheric conditions, including conditions of high humidity.

 Another commenter, a skydiving instructor, is opposed to the proposed rule and cited several concerns.
 The commenter stated that the 120-day repack requirement affords a certificated parachute rigger the opportunity to complete an inspection of the entire parachute system.
 This includes components considered “heavy wear items,” such as automatic activation devices.
 The commenter stated that “extending the repack cycle will reduce how often these elements are inspected.”
 The commenter further suggested that cost savings to users may be receiving greater attention than safety in this rulemaking effort.
 We disagree.
-The parachute industry collected and analyzed the technical data to support extending the repack interval to 180 days and submitted the data to the FAA for consideration.
+The parachute industry collected and Start Printed Page 69529analyzed the technical data to support extending the repack interval to 180 days and submitted the data to the FAA for consideration.
 After evaluating the technical data, we concurred with industry's conclusion and have determined that there will be no reduction in safety by extending the repack interval to 180 days.

 Two commenters, both master parachute riggers, oppose the proposed rule and cited potential problems that were averted due to timeliness of the current 120-day inspection interval.
 The commenters suggested that any extension to the repack interval could have an adverse effect on safety.
 However, the commenters merely stated that there had been “averted problems” but produced no supporting data to substantiate their claim of a relationship between any “averted problems” and the current 120-day repack interval.